freedomcondor/builderbot-hardware-test/onRobot/README.md

 ## 01\_library

-To be continued.
+Inside this folder are the test files for lua library.

+1. 00\_library\_link is to try linking the lua library and try the behavior tree
+2. 01\_search is to try the search node
+3. 02\_aim is to try the aim node
+4. 03\_full is a fully functional test for a builderbot to search, approach, and pickup/place a block according to rules.

 # Issues

 The following issue needs to be solved:

-1. rangefinder calibration.
-The calibration file seems to be lost
-2. nfc and wifi system needs to be tested
+1. wifi system needs to be tested
-3. when loadfile("xxx.luac"), robot system tells "size\_t size mismatch in precompiled chunk"